ilkar399/CK3DLCReviews/README.md

 Contains both downloaded, cleaned-up and prepared for Tableau usage data.
 Initially downloaded data is in json format, processed data is in csv tables.
+Data that is bigger than 20 MB has been compressed in zip archives.
+Uncompress it before using.

 ### data-collection folder